 The next step in evaluating EJ in the DCHC MPO area was to compile the percent of total Block Groups for each of the six EJ populations previously presented as the pie charts in this chapter.
 The six percentages are shown in column D of Table 3.2 below.
 The six percentages were then averaged to determine the overall average percent of total Block Groups (see bottom row).
-The overall averaged percent of total Block Groups was 23 percent.
-This means that 23 percent of all Block Groups in the DCHC MPO area were considered an EJ community of concern.
-23 percent was used as a threshold for the evaluation of long-range transportation projects included in Chapter 4.
+The overall averaged percent of total Block Groups was 25 percent.
+This means that 25 percent of all Block Groups in the DCHC MPO area are considered an EJ community of concern.
+25 percent was used as a threshold for the evaluation of long-range transportation projects included in Chapter 4.

-Table 3.2: Summary of Communities of Concern Block Groups
+Table 3.2: Summary of Communities ofConcern Block Groups

 Column A Column B Column C Column D

 EJ Populations Total # of Communities of Concern Block Groups Total # of Block Groups in DCHC MPO Area Percent of Total Block Groups

 Racial Minority Populations 88 257 34%

 Hispanic/ Latino Ethnicity Origin Populations 61 257 24%

 Elderly Population 48 257 19%

 Limited English Proficiency Populations 60 257 23%

 Low-Income Households 53 257 21%

 Zero-Car Households 51 257 20%

-TOTAL 361
+TOTAL 455

-Averaged Percent of Total Block Groups (sum of Column D ÷ 6) 23%
+Averaged F 25%